RealTurkishCatRTC/Website-Onerici-Website-Recommender/README.txt

 5-Find the .py file(or files)of my project.
 6-And Then it will start

-Note:This Project Has A MIT LICENSE so read the license.md file
+Note:This Project Has A MIT LICENSE so read the "LICENSE" file